 How can I tell if it’s fungus or psoriasis?

-Are home remedies effective for fungal infections?
+Are home remedies effective for fungal nails?

 Is nail psoriasis contagious?